SrivinaySridhar/NPTEL_db/README.md

 Column|	Type|	Description
 ------|-----|--------------
-unique_course_id|	Integer|	Unique identifier for the course. course_run_id|	String|	Primary key.
-Unique identifier for a specific offering of a course in a term. name|	String|	Name of the course. discipline|	Enum|	Discipline of the course. category|	Enum|	New or Rerun category of the course.
+unique_course_id|	Integer|	Unique identifier for the course. course_run_id|	String|	Primary key, Unique identifier for a specific offering of a course in a term. name|	String|	Name of the course. discipline|	Enum|	Discipline of the course. category|	Enum|	New or Rerun category of the course.